PURCHASE COLLEGE CATALOG 2016–18

 Note: In sequenced courses (e.g., I, II, III, IV), successful completion of each course is a prerequisite for the next course in the sequence.
-For example, VIS 2120/Crossover I is a prerequisite for VIS 3120/Crossover II.
+For example, Crossover I is a prerequisite for Crossover II.

 VIS 1050 / 1 credit / Fall

-This common experience brings freshmen in the School of Art+Design together as a community.
-Every year a new theme is embraced and becomes the touchstone for the class, engaging each student and drawing links between the class activities and the rest of the curriculum.
+This common experience brings freshmen in the School of Art+Design together as a community, allowing them to engage and draw links between the class activities and the rest of the foundation curriculum.
 Students experience happenings ranging from artist lectures, films, and readings to performances and field trips.
-Includes required meetings outside the scheduled class time.
+Includes required meetings each week with peer advisors outside the scheduled class time.

 VIS 1060 / 3 credits / Every semester

 Drawing is explored as a distinct practice inspired by particular media and traditions, as well as a fundamental tool for exploring ideas across disciplines.
 Observational skills are emphasized, but seeing extends beyond the visual, enriched by physical, intellectual, and personal experience.
 Analytical and intuitive approaches are developed toward the goal of communicating significant form and content.

 VIS 1070 / 3 credits / Every semester

 Working thematically toward a finished project (realized in an artist’s book), students gain experience in traditional and alternative methods for art making.
 Digital media, printmaking, and photography are used as unique forms or in new combinations.
 Emphasis is on the process of making and the challenge of expressing ideas.
 Demonstrations, critiques, readings, slide lectures, visiting artists, and films are included.